RainBirdAi/sdk-go/README.md

 # Rainbird SDK (Go)

+Beautiful, automatically generated code documentation is available at https://pkg.go.dev/gitlab.com/rainbird-ai/sdk-go

-For more information on the company, our unique reasoning engine, and the benefits of understandable, explainable AI: https://rainbird.ai
+For more information on the company, our unique reasoning engine, and the benefits of understandable, explainable AI please visit our corporate site at https://rainbird.ai

 ## Usage